babelouest/ulfius/API.md

 Ulfius allows multiple callbacks for the same endpoint.
 This is helpful when you need to execute several actions in sequence, for example check authentication, get resource, set cookie, then gzip response body.
 That's also why a priority must be set for each callback.

 The priority is in descending order, which means that it starts with 0 (highest priority) and priority decreases when priority number increases.
-There is no more signification to the priority number, which means you can use any incrementation of your choice.
+There is no more signification to the priority number, which means you can use any increments of your choice.

 `Warning`: Having 2 callback functions with the same priority number will result in an undefined execution order result.

-To help passing parameters between callback functions of the same request, the value `struct _u_response.shared_data` can bse used.
+To help passing parameters between callback functions of the same request, the value `struct _u_response.shared_data` can be used.
 But it will not be allocated or freed by the framework, the program using this variable must free by itself.

-### Multiple urls with similar pattern <a name="multiple-urls-with-similar-pattern"></a>
+### Multiple URLs with similar pattern <a name="multiple-urls-with-similar-pattern"></a>

-If you need to differentiate multiple urls with similar pattern, you can use priorities among multiple callback function.
+If you need to differentiate multiple URLs with similar pattern, you can use priorities among multiple callback function.

 For example, if you have 2 endpoints with the following patterns:

 1- `/example/:id`
 2- `/example/findByStatus`

-You'll probably need the callback referred in 2- to be called and the callback referred in 1- not when the url called is the exact pattern as in 2-.
+You'll probably need the callback referred in 2- to be called and the callback referred in 1- not when the URL called is the exact pattern as in 2-.
 Nevertheless, you'll need callback referred in 1- in all the other cases.

-In that case, you'll have to set a higher priority to the endpoint with the url 2- and return its callback function with the value `U_CALLBACK_COMPLETE`.
+In that case, you'll have to set a higher priority to the endpoint with the URL 2- and return its callback function with the value `U_CALLBACK_COMPLETE`.
 Remember, if the first callback returns `U_CALLBACK_CONTINUE`, the second callback will be called afterwards.

 ```C
 int callback_example_find_by_status(const struct _u_request * request, struct _u_response * response, void * user_data) {